titon/toolkit/roadmap.md

 * Marquee - A component that displays multiple slides at once and allows for cycling through a variable amount.
 A sister component to the carousel.
 * Step - A component that highlights a step in a series of consecutive steps (represented by an arrow based navigation).
 * Dialog - A component that prompts the user for an action.
 Sister to the modal component.
-* Add destroy method to clean up and remove the component.
-* Add aria attributes where applicable.
-* Add deferred/promise integration.

 ### 1.4.0 ###
 * Toast - A component to display toast notifications.
 * Guide - A component that displays introduction guides (popovers) in a sequential order.
 Useful for show casing new features and functionality.
 * Divider - A component for dividing content horizontally or vertically.
+* Add destroy method to clean up and remove the component.
+* Add deferred/promise integration.

 ### 2.0.0 ###
 * Remove the MooTools port.